 Peritoneal dialysis uses the natural lining in your abdomen.
 A fluid placed inside your abdomen works with the lining to clean your blood.

 A kidney transplant is a type of surgery.
 This is the way doctors prefer to treat kidney failure.
 Compared with dialysis, a transplant can offer you a better quality of life, as well as a longer life.
 A kidney is removed from another living person or from an organ donor who has just died.
 The donated kidney is then placed in the body of the person with kidney failure.
 Once in place, the new kidney takes over the work that the old kidneys can no longer do.
 If the transplant succeeds, dialysis isn't needed.

-In addition to 1 of the treatments above, you may also need medications to help with your kidneys' other tasks.
-Your health care team can tell you more about these medications.
+In addition to one of the treatments above, you may also need medicines to help with your kidneys' other tasks.
+Your healthcare team can tell you more about these medicines.